- Assess skeletal radiographs using a systematic approach

-The Monteggia fracture-dislocation refers to a fracture of the proximal ulna shaft with an associated dislocation of the radial head.
-This can be identified by drawing the radiocapitellar line:
+- The Monteggia fracture-dislocation refers to a fracture of the proximal ulnar shaft with an associated dislocation of the radial head.
+This can be identified by drawing the radiocapitellar line.

-A similar fracture-dislocation may be seen distally at the wrist (Galeazzi #-dislocation) where a fracture of the distal radius is accompanied by a dislocation at the distal radioulnar joint.
+- A similar fracture-dislocation may be seen distally at the wrist (Galeazzi fracture-dislocation) where a fracture of the distal radius is accompanied by a dislocation at the distal radioulnar joint.